-We exceeded the intermediate target by reaching -28.4% in 2019.
+We exceeded the intermediate target by reaching -31% in 2020.
 This is mainly due to efforts made during the last years at different level (operations and management) to improve water efficiency at site level.
 Several production plannings have been improved to allow more efficient use of water like in our plant in Egypt and different solution to harvest rain water or reuse water directly have also supported these efforts in Mexico.
 We developed more efficient cleaning stations, shortened cleaning processes in place in Hungary and worked on better monitoring of water usage which allowed us to fixed leaks and malfunctioning infrastructures relate to water usage.
-This year two main leakages have been fixed saving about 37Mliter of water.
 As this is an intensity target the effort should be maintained to stay at this level in the next year and make sure it represents a continuous reduction.
 We are currently assessing the opportunity to setup new water targets, which will be context based.